dsnlab/SOS_scripts/README.md

 # Running fMRI task
 This task was run using PsychoPy3 v3.0.0b7.
 Trial order was determined using mutually orthogonal latin squares (MOLS) created using the R package crossdes.
 Stimuli durations were determined by sampling from a gamma distribution with mean=16s for task blocks and mean=10s for rest blocks.
 More detailed information is contained within the script titled Stim_Duration_Script_rArBrC.R, which is available within the stimuli/ directory of this repository.
 This script was used to make stimulus order and timing decisions for the fMRI task.

+# SPLT task
+The SPLT task is a behavioral experiment designed to assess multiple domains of social learning.
+Stimuli were created using PsychoMorph v.6.
+Each face represents an average of three NIMH-ChEFS faces.
+Each ChEFS face was manually delineated, averaged, and masked to remove background and hair.